Buy One, Get One HALF price (starter kits excluded) | FREE delivery over £18

 Things that can go wrong during extraction

-Under-extraction occurs when you haven’t taken enough flavour out of the coffee grinds.
+Under-extraction occurs when you haven’t taken enough flavour out of the coffee grounds.
 This can lead to a sour or salty taste when a cup is brewed and a taste that quickly disappears after drinking.

 Over-extraction occurs when you take too much of the soluble flavours out of the coffee and can lead to a bitter taste, excessive dryness, and a taste that can be described as lifeless.